Abirii/Camara-Remote-Control/README.md

-# Video hand control
+# Controlling video by hand gestures
-Control the speed of a video with the number of fingers that being held up.
+Controlling the speed of a video base on the number of fingers that's being held up.

 1 for backward.